-Boris Johnson to face no-confidence vote by party
+'Rebel' revolt: Boris Johnson to face no-confidence vote by party

 But while "partygate" threatened to topple Johnson's leadership earlier this year, he has clung on to power partly because Russia's invasion of Ukraine diverted public and political attention.

-Johnson has apologised after being fine 50 pounds ($96) for attending a surprise birthday party thrown for him in 10 Downing St in June 2020.
+Johnson has apologised after being fine £50 ($96) for attending a surprise birthday party thrown for him in 10 Downing St in June 2020.
 That made him the first British Prime Minister ever found to have broken the law while in office.

 However, Johnson insisted that he did not knowingly break the rules, saying "it did not occur to me" that the brief gathering was a party — a claim that drew derision from many.